juseg/hyoga/doc/index.rst

    The project is still in a very early stage and comes with absolutely no warranty.
-I will do my best to develop backward-compatible and document pending breaking changes with future warning.
+I will do my best to develop backward-compatible and document pending breaking changes with "future warnings".
 Still, things may break.

 .. toctree::
    :caption: User guide